clfkenny/clfkenny.github.io/projects/pca/index.md

 exploratory data analysis.
-The most common application of PCA is for visualization, hence it seems reasonable to project higher dimensional data onto 2 or 3 dimensions, allowing for a geometric representation that hopefully captures most of the variation in the data.
+The most common application of PCA is for visualization, hence it seems reasonable to project higher dimensional data onto 2 or 3 dimensions, allowing for a geometric representation that hopefully captures most of the variation in the data. <br> <br>
 Additionally, it is possible to use this unsupervised learning technique in the context of supervised learning.
 If the goal is to build a predictive model, the principal components can be used as the features